khazar08/ml-core/README.md

 5. **Soft Actor-Critic (SAC)**: A SAC agent with automatic temperature tuning that learns to balance CartPole through maximum entropy reinforcement learning.

-6. **Advantage Actor-Critic (A2C)**: An A2C agent that combines policy and value learning with shared network architecture for stable CartPole training.

-7. **Proximal Policy Optimization (PPO)**: A PPO agent with clipped surrogate objective and multiple epochs of updates for stable and sample-efficient CartPole training.
+6. **Proximal Policy Optimization (PPO)**: A PPO agent with clipped surrogate objective and multiple epochs of updates for stable and sample-efficient CartPole training.

-8. **Q-Learning**: A Q-Learning agent that learns to navigate a warehouse grid efficiently while managing limited energy and avoiding hazards.
+7. **Q-Learning**: A Q-Learning agent that learns to navigate a warehouse grid efficiently while managing limited energy and avoiding hazards.